 Section 3.
 The Distinguished Service Award shall be given to members who have distinguished themselves in singular and beneficial long-term service to the Society.
 The emphasis shall be on long-term and, at the same time, meaningful service to the Society.
 The term singular does not necessarily mean without precedence, but rather that the activity be specific as distinguished from general service.
 More than one member of the Society may be considered in any one year for the award, but Honorary Members should generally be excluded.

 Section 4.
 Scholarships shall be awarded from endowed scholarship funds in accordance with the regulations set forth in those funds.
-In the case of the Austin Community Foundation Scholarship, the Executive Board shall award scholarship recipients from candidates recommended by the student advisors in the Jackson School at the University of Texas to the AGS Awards Committee.
+In the case of the Austin Community Foundation Scholarship, the Executive Board shall award scholarship recipients from candidates recommended by the student advisors in the Jackson School at the University of Texas to the AGS Awards & Scholarships Committee.
 Granting scholarships in any year shall be discretionary, based on availability of funds and nominations presented.

 ARTICLE VII